azsk/DevOpsKit-docs/04-Continous-Assurance/Readme.md

 </br>

 > **Note:** If you are using switch -SkipTargetSubscriptionConfig, then it assumes you have done all the required configuration on the target subscriptions.
-> Like, adding the CA SPN as Reader on target sub, Creating AzSK RG and a storage account name starting with azsk, Contributor permission to SPN on AzSKRG.
+> Like, adding the CA SPN as Reader on target sub, creating AzSK RG and a storage account name starting with azsk, grant contributor role to CA SPN on AzSKRG.
-> If any of the steps are not done, then central scan automation account will skip those target subscriptions.
+> If any of these steps are not done, then central scan automation account will skip those target subscriptions while scan.

 ###### Append/modify/fix the central CA setup